build-umass/easy-databases/README.md

 Developers should use the user "dev_user" and the database "dev_db".

 Data is not persistent inside of containers.
-Think of a container as a template (like a class).
-Starting a container merely creates an instance of that class.
+Think of an image as a template (like a class).
+Starting a container merely creates an instance of that image (class).
 Stopping a container deletes the instance.
 Thus, the state of your database must be stored inside of a Docker volume.

 ### Volumes